USF’s Stakeholder Community Forum Series Presents the 4th Annual ‘Latinas in Leadership Conference’

 The January 26 event spotlights the innovative leadership that inspires, supports, and develops the success of the Latina/Chicana-identified community

 SAN FRANCISCO, CA (Jan.
-18, 2018) — The Office of Diversity Engagement and Community Outreach at the University of San Francisco (USF) will present their annual Latinas in Leadership conference on Friday, January 26 from 8:30AM to 3:00PM.
+18, 2018) — The Office of Anti-Racism, Diversity, Equity & Inclusion at the University of San Francisco (USF) will present their annual Latinas in Leadership conference on Friday, January 26 from 8:30AM to 3:00PM.
 This year’s theme is “Cultural Healing Spaces: Calling Our Spirits Back.”

 The annual conference, founded by USF Vice Provost and Chief Diversity Officer Dr. Mary Wardell-Ghirarduzzi, aims to shed light on the many forms of cultural healing and create community among one another to heal and ground our lives, work, community and world of influence by drawing on our cultures.

 The event will begin with a grounding ceremony, followed by welcoming remarks and a keynote address with Sarahi Espinoza Salamanca, Founder and CEO of DREAMers Roadmap.
 Sessions will include a health and wellness panel, a workshop focusing on activism as healing, a community building session, and the presentation of the inaugural Madrina Award to Olga Talamante, Executive Director of the Chicana/Latina Foundation.

 The Madrina Award will go each year to an individual who embodies the values of a woman who is respected and contributes to a person’s education and overall growth, and who continues to promote the strengths of the Latinx community every day.
 To be a madrina is a lifelong commitment from a woman who embodies wisdom, nurturing and support.

 Conference presenters and panelists will include: